IGVC-IITK/opencv-demo/README.md

 # Contact

-In case of problems during the setup, you can contact us at *lakshayg373@gmail.com*
+In case of problems during the setup, you can contact us at *lakshayg@iitk.ac.in*

 # __too long; didn't read__